-Whether you like it or not, social media and internet have become a major part of the youth’s life.
-Compared to our childhood times, kids these days have born into a very different world.
-It’s not a surprise that many parents all around the globe have been confused with how to deal with the situation.
-They need a social media guide for parents.
+Whether you like it or not, social media and internet have become a major part of life for children.
+Kids these days have born into a very different world than us adults.
+So, it’s not a surprise that many parents all around the globe have been confused with how to deal with it all.
+What they need is a social media guide for parents.

-At the same time social media and internet have benefits and downsides.
+Social media and internet have both benefits and downsides.
 They can be utilized for example in learning, socializing, communicating, passing time, creating one’s identity and countless other productive ways.
 Most likely we don’t even know all their possible uses and new potential will emerge.

-In the meantime, we have come to know the dangers and negative effects internet and social media have.
-Cyberbullying, internet addiction, access to adult content, grooming, self-image issues… The list of the dangers of internet for kids goes on and on.
+But in the meantime, we have come to know the dangers and negative effects internet and social media have.
+Cyberbullying, internet addiction, access to adult content, grooming, and self-image issues are just some of the dangers of internet for kids.

-The situation is here to stay.
-Getting rid of the internet and social media just isn’t a realistic solution.
+And getting rid of the internet and social media just isn’t going to happen.
 That’s why we need to teach kids to use internet safely.
 While we here at F-Secure don’t claim to know better how to raise your child, we are experts in internet security.
 That’s why we have compiled this social media guide for parents.
 You can use these 7 tips to teach your children to use internet safe.

 1. Gain trust

-To kids, internet and social media can feel like their own place, where adults and parents don’t belong.
-But as a parent you are responsible of the children’s safety.
-It’s important for them to know that.
-That’s why it’s important to gain the child’s trust.
+To kids, internet and social media can feel like a place of their own, where adults and parents don’t belong.
+But as a parent you are responsible of the children’s safety, nevertheless.
+And it’s important for them to know that.
+That’s why it’s crucial to gain your child’s trust.
 Giving reasons why you are checking on their internet habits instead of just setting strict limits can go a long way.

 In the meantime, it’s important to remember that children are entitled to privacy as well.
-It’s often up to you to decide where the lines are drawn, but do keep the child’s privacy in mind.
+It’s often up to you to decide where the line is drawn, but keep the child’s privacy in mind.
 Children of different ages have different needs.
 At some point, you will need to back down and give them more space.

-It’s very important for your kids to know that when they encounter something unpleasant, they can come to you.
-Gaining and maintaining their trust to let you in their internet habits is beneficial in multiple ways.
-For both the parents and the children.
+And it’s very important for your kids to know that when they encounter something unpleasant, they can come to you.
+So, gaining and nurturing trust to let you in their internet habits is beneficial in multiple ways – for both the parents and the children.

 2. Set an example

 To raise your child to behave well you need to behave well yourself.
-The same goes with internet.
+This applies also online.
 If you don’t want your child to learn questionable behavior, you might want to consider if you can improve yours.
 “Do as I say, not as I do” isn’t always a good way to go.

 You can start from thinking what you do and share in your own social media channels.
 It’s good to remember that sharing too much can be dangerous to you and your child.
-For example, posting funny anecdotes and pictures of your children might seem like it’s harmless, but they can be used to do harm.
-Your child can be bullied based on the things you share, and the pictures ca be hijacked and posted on questionable web pages.
+For example, posting funny anecdotes and pictures of your children might seem harmless, but they can cause harm.
+Your child may be bullied based on the things you share, and the pictures ca be hijacked and posted on questionable web pages.
 And let’s not forget that your child has rights to privacy as well.

 3. Educate yourself about social media